Book – Change Your Questions, Change Your Life

 Joseph claims that switching is what makes it possible to change.
 Switching is where the action is!
 He then introduces Switching questions to move from judger to Learner.
 Here are a few switching questions to move from Judger to Learner.

 2. How else can I think about this?

 3 What is the other person thinking, feeling, and wanting?

 4. Is this working?

 5 What am I missing or avoiding?

-You may consider asking these twelve questions, and it is not one time event, you should revisit them often and keep aligning with your priorities.
+You may consider asking these twelve questions, and it is not a one-time event; you should revisit them often and keep aligning with your priorities.